 Today would have been the 47th birthday of an old friend.
 He was a remarkably bright presence, and his smile made the world a better place.
 I miss him.

 I met him when he was starting college at Columbia University and I was starting Medical School there.
 He had a back issue he had been dealing with, and it seemed odd to me.
 I sent him to a Neurologist who found a spinal cord tumor.
+Whilst he could use some fruity strains to help reduce the pain, the tumor itself needed to be removed.

 He underwent surgery and radiation therapy which stabilized the mass.
 He went on to finish his degree, get married, and have children.
 The one thing he could not control was the pain.
+It was a heavy toll on him, no matter if he looked into the easiest way to make hash to help control the pain (which usually helps most people) or took other medications, it was a constant wearing down on his body and spirit that he had to endure for so long.

 Finally, after 25 years of suffering, he ended his life.
 He had a party to celebrate the 25 years, it turned out it was just to say goodbye.
 I was not there.